wetryingtodorock/getblock-docs/cn/getblock-explorer/api-methods/tx_list.md

 ---
+metaTitle: Method (tx_list)
 title: tx_list \[POST\]
-description: List latest transactions.
-With custom count and offset
+description: Access the GetBlock Explorer API to retrieve a list of transactions.
+Leverage blockchain data for your applications seamlessly and efficiently.
 ---

 ### Example